 Your rent should always be your top financial priority – even if you have other debts – because you could lose your home if you get into rent arrears.
 Make sure you tell your housing association immediately if you are having difficulty with paying either the rent or service charges, because it should give you help and information about benefits that you could be eligible for.
-If you are claiming benefits or are on a low income, you may be eligible for Housing Benefit to help you pay the rent.
+If you are claiming benefits or are on a low income, you may be eligible for Housing Benefit or Universal Credit housing costs to help you pay the rent.

 Who is responsible for repairs?

 The housing association should give you information about what repairs you are responsible for , which usually includes internal decoration and putting right any damage you cause.

 The housing association is usually responsible for most other repairs, including any problems with the roof, guttering, windows, doors and brickwork.
 It also has to ensure that the plumbing, gas and electricity are working safely.
 If your home needs repairs, report the problem to the housing association immediately.